Behavior

 4. Repeat hundreds of times over weeks

 Goal: stranger appears → dog looks at you expectantly for treats.
 The conditioned emotional response has changed from "scary" to "treats are coming."
+Every step of this process relies on sound reinforcement mechanics — our positive reinforcement training guide builds that foundation.

 Management During Training